kavia-common/ping-monitor-210934-210943/ping_backend/README.md

 ws.onclose = () => console.log('closed');
 ```

+In HTTPS environments, use wss://.

 ## Platform notes

 - On Windows, arguments use `-n` for count.
 - On Linux/macOS, arguments use `-c` for count.
 - Without a count, the ping runs continuously until stopped or limits trigger.

-## Security notes
+## Security and CORS notes

 - Input validation attempts to restrict the host to IPv4/IPv6/domain/localhost and an optional restriction on private IPv4 ranges via `DENY_PRIVATE_NETWORKS`.
-- CORS is restricted to development origins by default.
-Configure `CORS_ORIGINS` in production.
+- CORS is configured permissively for preview (`origin: true`, `credentials: false`).
+To restrict in production, set `CORS_ORIGINS` and/or `REACT_APP_FRONTEND_URL`.
 - Basic rate limiting is enabled.
+- Behind HTTPS reverse proxies, `TRUST_PROXY=true` is recommended so secure scheme/wss upgrade works properly.
 - Processes are auto-terminated when exceeding configured max duration or max line count; resources are cleaned up on exit and client disconnects.